dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 **Option A:** The elaborate `override` specification can be required in all cases that are not an exact match or qualifier convertible, not only those where partial ordering finds no unambiguous best match.

-If, on the other had, an elaborate `override` is found to be too cumbersome for only dropping warrant attributes, a middle ground could be:<br/>
+If, on the other hand, an elaborate `override` is found to be too cumbersome for only dropping warrant attributes, a middle ground could be:<br/>
 **Option B:** Conversions dropping warrant attributes are considered qualifier conversions instead of implicit conversions,